jamesdiacono/Replete/README.md

 Replete is in the Public Domain.
 [Watch the demonstration](https://youtu.be/ZXXcn7jLNdk?t=1389).

 ## The files
-- _replete.js_: A Node.js program which starts Replete.
-You should read this file.
+- _replete.js_: A Node.js program.
+Read this file for instructions on its use.

 - _browser_repl.js_: A Node.js module exporting the constructor for a REPL which evaluates messages in a browser environment.